Jnix2007/baseql-mcp/README.md

 the SQL API from Coinbase Developer Platform (CDP) indexes all Base chain data across blocks, events, tranfers, transactions, and encoded logs, and lets you (or your agent) submit SQL queries against that rich dataset

-this is incredibly powerful because you don't need blockchain data infrastructure like indexers anymore; you simply call SQL API and get hyper-fresh data (<500ms to tip of chain) at blazing-fast latencies (<200ms)
+this is powerful because you don't need blockchain data infrastructure like indexers anymore; you simply call SQL API and get hyper-fresh data (<500ms to tip of chain) at blazing-fast latencies (<200ms)

 **BUT** agents need some help to use this powerful tool